prashamshah115/grasp/ENV_VARIABLES.md

 - In Vercel, you must scope variables to Development/Preview/Production
 - Supabase Edge Functions need all backend variables
 - Trigger.dev tasks need all backend variables synced via trigger.config.ts
+- Google OAuth credentials are used by Supabase Auth (server-side only) - configure in Supabase Dashboard → Authentication → Providers → Google